The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Abstract

 \section{Abstract}

 We consider a variational approach to the Bose-Hubbard model based on Bogoliubov theory.
-We introduce the grand canonical and canonical free energy functional for which we prove the existence of minimizers.
-By analyzing their structure we show the existence of a superfluid--Mott insulator phase transition at positive temperatures.
+We introduce the grand canonical and canonical free energy functionals for which we prove the existence of minimizers.
+By analyzing their structure we show the existence of a thermally driven phase transition by showing that the system is superfluid at sufficiently low temperatures and insulating at high temperatures.
 In particular, we show that this model does not exhibit a quantum phase transition.